 Skip to main content

-Every report is unique - AI analyses each person's specific answers to generate personalised insights, strengths, and recommendations.
+Every report is unique - AI analyses each person's specific answers against your rubric, and an assessor reviews every result before it is released.

 Sarah Chen's Report